rfielding/padlock/README.md

 The various unlock cases require fields `and` together.
 The value `k` is xored with a cryptographic operation on the `and` items, to product the actual target key.
 Each file has a public key `pubf` that allows padlocks to be created without any certificates, or targeting any particular user.

+- When all items in `and` are passed through a function, the chosen `Key` is ultimately generated.  `Xor(k, Pair( sum_i[and_i], pubf)) == Read` is roughly how it's computed.
+- This effectively gives us cryptographic enforcement of Read/Write privilege, for monotone (ie: `and` and `or` combinations with limited negation of individual facts) expressions.
+This limitation exists because the witnesses are hashes of attributes signed with `capub` private key.

 ## TODO

 The CA system still needs to be written, something I have done before in a different project `cpabe`.